Hannah Rosenthal: Tenure

 In December 2009 Rosenthal criticized Israel's ambassador to the United States Michael Oren for his "most unfortunate" remarks regarding J Street.
 In response, the Israeli Embassy in Washington requested clarification from the Obama administration.
-Alan Solow, chairman of the Conference of Presidents of Major American Jewish Organizations, was also crtiical of Rosenthal.
+Alan Solow, chairman of the Conference of Presidents of Major American Jewish Organizations, was also critical of Rosenthal.

 Rosenthal met with a number of foreign officials regarding antisemitism, including Ilmar Reepalu then mayor of Malmö, Sweden.
 Reepalu has been criticized for his comments about antisemitism and Jews but he has responded by saying that "antisemitism is an abomination" and that Jews in Malmö have nothing to do with Israel's actions and should not be called to account for that.
 After the meeting, Rosenthal described Reepalu's language as antisemitic.
 Rosenthal also met with the Swedish Minister for Integration, Erik Ullenhag.
 Ullenhag released a statement after the meeting, saying that Reepalu's comments "obstructs the fight against antisemitism".

 Rosenthal also confronted Saudi officials regarding antisemitism in their textbooks and requested that Jordanian officials teach about the Holocaust in their schools.

 Successes of tenure

 During her tenure, Rosenthal and her staff established a mandatory 90-minute course on antisemitism at the Foreign Service Institute, which is the training school for diplomats, along with a 341-word definition of antisemitism, which includes newer forms of antisemitism, including Holocaust denial.
-The United States State Department human rights reports have been reporting anti-Semitism with more frequency, which Rosenthal has been praised, and she said that "our reporting has improved many times over — 300 percent in the three years I’ve been here."
+The United States State Department human rights reports have been reporting anti-Semitism with more frequency, which Rosenthal has been praised, and she said that "our reporting has improved many times over — 300 percent in the three years I've been here."

 Political controversies

-Rosenthal was criticized by ADL president Abraham Foxman in an open letter for saying that the speakers of the Israel solidarity rally "espoused narrow, ultra-conservative views of what it means to be pro-Israel".
+In 2008, Rosenthal was criticized by then-ADL president Abraham Foxman in an open letter for saying that the speakers of the Israel solidarity rally "espoused narrow, ultra-conservative views of what it means to be pro-Israel".
 The list of speakers included Harry Reid, Dick Gephardt, and Natan Sharansky.
-In response to Foxman's letter, Rosenthal said in an interview to Tablet: "I have worked with Abe in the past and I consider Abe a friend of mine. ... we mostly agree."
-Foxman was supportive of Rosenthal's appointment; in a statement issued by the Anti-Defamation League, Foxman wrote: "We look forward to working with Hannah Rosenthal ... ."
+In response to Foxman's letter, Rosenthal said in an interview to Tablet: "I have worked with Abe in the past and I consider Abe a friend of mine... we mostly agree."
+Foxman was supportive of Rosenthal's appointment; in a statement issued by the Anti-Defamation League, Foxman wrote: "We look forward to working with Hannah Rosenthal".

 Foxman has also criticized Rosenthal for organizing and accompanying a trip by eight American imams and Muslim leaders to the Dachau and Auschwitz-Birkenau concentration camps, saying that the involvement of the State Department in an intercommunal affair was unwarranted.
 He explained that "having Muslims speaking out about anti-Semitism, that's our job" and not that of the State Department.
-However, since then, Foxman and Rosenthal settled their differences, and Foxman has praised Rosenthal for her work, as well as for establishing a mandatory course on antisemitism for diplomats.
+However, Foxman and Rosenthal later settled their differences, and Foxman praised Rosenthal for her work, as well as for establishing a mandatory course on antisemitism for diplomats.